 Let’s be careful about the words we use

-do you agree on the fact that children personality forms when they are seven years old?
+Do you agree that children personality forms when they are seven years old so we have to be careful about the words we use from the very beginning.

 You might accept it.
 But many will disagree and say: it will form then but also can change at other times.